 The use of collars that constrict the neck, such as check or prong collars, also have a high risk of causing damage to sensitive tissues such as the trachea (windpipe), the oesophagus (food pipe) and thyroid glands.

 You may think that a dog will not pull if it causes pain.
 However, the urge to pull can be stronger than the aversion to pain, resulting in significant tissue damage in the neck region.
 In addition, even though the pulling or ‘checking’ (correction) is done intermittently, its effect is cumulative and contributes to repetitive trauma of the neck.

-There are some products on the market that are aimed at preventing dogs from barking and other unwanted behaviour such as escaping.
-Products include electric shock collars (collars that deliver an electric shock to your dog), sound collars (collars that emit a high-pitched sound) and citronella collars (collars that spray your dog’s face with citronella scent when it barks).
+Some products on the market are aimed at preventing dogs from barking or engaging in other unwanted behaviour, such as escaping.
+These products include electric shock collars (collars that deliver an electric shock to your dog), sound collars (collars that emit a high-pitched sound) and citronella collars (collars that spray your dog’s face with citronella scent when it barks).

 RSPCA Australia does not recommend the use of these specific collars to stop your dog barking for a number of reasons:

-- These are often ineffective as some dogs do not associate the punishment (e.g. shock or citronella spray) with the behaviour.
+- They’re often ineffective as some dogs do not associate the punishment (e.g. shock or citronella spray) with the behaviour.

 - Sometimes it is appropriate for dogs to bark (e.g. as a means of communication) in which case the collar punishes them for normal behaviour.
 There is also the potential for abuse if the collar is routinely left on for too long.

 The treatment of undesirable behaviour such as excessive barking should begin by consulting with a force-free trainer, who can help identify and address the cause of the problem.

 Hopefully you now understand that finding a good force-free dog trainer is essential for you and your dog’s welfare, and can make a positive difference in both of your lives.